 Mistakes happen whether you're a newbie or a seasoned veteran, but you can avoid the 13 Most Common Trade Show Mistakes.
-So, let's take a few minutes, while your competitors are reading about Lindsey Lohan or watching reruns of Jersey Shore, to super-size your trade show marketing skills.
+So, while your competitors are reading about Ed Sheeran or watching reruns of Stranger Things, let's take a few minutes to super-size your trade show marketing skills.

 1. Going Too Big

 We all think we're the big dog on the block, but we're not.
 If you're new to trade show marketing, starting with an inline 10 x 10 or 10 x 20 may make more sense.
 You learn what works -- from graphics to display configurations -- before investing in an island exhibit.
 For example, you'd be surprised how many folks think they need an enclosed conference room only to discover that their clients are more comfortable with an informal meeting area.

 Most organizations participate in multiple trade shows each year.
 There's usually a pecking order to those shows where some are more important than others.
 It may not make sense to "go big" at the secondary trade shows, when you could invest that money in your main show where you'll generate more leads.